-I have lived in the Macleay (Thunggutti/Dhanggati country) for 30 years.
-I am currently the CEO of the Thunggutti Local Aboriginal Land Council, a local government entity, and have successfully applied for grants on an unprecedented scale.
-This demonstrates my impact, fiscal responsibility and ability to deliver on contractual obligation to meet the needs of community.
+I was the CEO of the Thunggutti Local Aboriginal Land Council, a local government entity, from 2020 – 2022 and have successfully applied for grants on an unprecedented scale.
+This demonstrates my impact, fiscal responsibility, and ability to deliver on contractual obligation to meet the needs of community.
 Previously I was an Educational Case Worker with the Department of Justice, and before that a principal of a ‘Small’ school for 12 years, working to meet the needs of families and children of the Millbank community.
+I have been an educator for 40 years.

 I have seen firsthand the impact of inequity and social exclusion.
 I have experience in community consultation, listening to, and acting on, the needs of community members.
 I have listened to groups who feel disenfranchised by their lack of influence with Council.
 I am confident that listening to and being accountable to the local community is part of my makeup and is what the people of Kempsey expect from a Councillor.
 I want the community to be aware of issues that will impact them and feel confident that their views have been considered.